MicrosoftDocs/microsoft-style-guide/styleguide/developer-content/code-examples.md

 Help developers determine what to modify.
 Add comments to explain details, but don't overdo it.
 Don't state the obvious.

-**Show expected output**, either in a separate section after the code example or by using code comments within the code example.
+**Show expected output,** either in a separate section after the code example or by using code comments within the code example.

 **Consider accessibility requirements** for code that creates UI.
 For example, include alternate text for images.